-Affirmations for kids are a powerful way to help children develop a mindset of positivity and success.
+Positive affirmations for kids are a powerful tool to help children develop a mindset of positivity and success.
 Here’s how to get started:

 My daughter and I were sitting on the floor putting a puzzle together.
 We’d done this puzzle of mermaids swimming with fish countless times before, but the detailed section could get tricky.
 My daughter tried to shove a bluefin into a purple octopus.
 It wasn’t working no matter how many times she tried.

 “Ahhh!” she shouted, flinging the pieces – and what we’d completed of the puzzle so far – across her bedroom.
 “I CAN’T DO IT.”